Rise of Neville Chamberlain: Appraisal

 Polemics such as Guilty Men, which helped demolish Chamberlain's reputation for his foreign policy as premier, also touched on his record as minister.
 These books blamed the National Government, in which Chamberlain had taken a leading role, for a failure to rearm.
-Historian David Dutton suggested in his book on Chamberlain that the damage to his reputation, both as Prime Minister and as a Cabinet minister, could have been contained had the Conservative Party defended his policies, but for 23 years after Chamberlain's death, the party leaders (Churchill, Anthony Eden, and Harold Macmillan) had made reputations as opponents of appeasement, and who were little minded to defend Chamberlain's record as a minister.
+Historian David Dutton suggested in his book on Chamberlain that the damage to his reputation, both as prime minister and as a Cabinet minister, could have been contained had the Conservative Party defended his policies, but for 23 years after Chamberlain's death, the party leaders (Churchill, Anthony Eden, and Harold Macmillan) had made reputations as opponents of appeasement, and were little minded to defend Chamberlain's record as a minister.
 The Labour landslide in the 1945 General Election cemented this inclination, with Macmillan stating that it was not "Churchill who had brought the Conservative party so low.
 On the contrary it was the recent history of the Party, with its pre-war record of unemployment and its failure to preserve peace."

 The adoption of policies using Keynesian economics led to other criticisms of Chamberlain's ministerial record.
 Popular wisdom then held that governments could keep unemployment at a low level through spending.
 Chamberlain's acceptance of unemployment as an inevitable part of the business cycle was seen as outdated.
-In 1958, as Prime Minister, Macmillan described a report advocating limits on public investment as "a very bad paper.
+In 1958, as prime minister, Macmillan described a report advocating limits on public investment as "a very bad paper.
 Indeed a disgraceful paper.
 It might have been written by Mr. Neville Chamberlain's Government."

 In 1961, a controversial biography of Chamberlain by Conservative Party chairman Iain Macleod defended Chamberlain's ministerial record.
-Macleod pointed out that Chamberlain had been a "most valiant" champion of rearmament as Chancellor as early as 1934, but that little was done.
+Macleod pointed out that Chamberlain had been a "most valiant" champion of rearmament as chancellor as early as 1934, but that little was done.
 According to Time magazine, Macleod saw Chamberlain as a "humanitarian industrialist, [a] progressive Lord Mayor of Birmingham and a dedicated Minister of Health who was damned as a 'Tory socialist'[.]
 Chamberlain had worked tirelessly in the '20s and '30s for the 'noble and fascinating ideal' of fashioning a better life for Britain's workingman."